johan--/claude-code-tips/system-prompt/UPGRADING.md

 3. **Easy recovery** - if something breaks, the container can be reset
 4. **Copy when done** - only move verified patches to the host

+### For the outer Claude (or human)

+If you're Claude Code running on the host and helping with an upgrade, do NOT run each docker command individually with user approval.
+Instead:
+1. Run Steps 1-3 to set up the container
+2. Kick off the container Claude in Step 4
+3. Monitor with `tmux capture-pane` until it's done
+4. Then copy the results back

+The container Claude handles all the iteration autonomously - that's the whole point.

 ### Step 1: Update Claude in container

 ```bash